DavidCalebChaparroOrozco/replit100daysofcode/README.md

   * What if you do have an idea of how often you want something to repeat (or you just want to be a bit lazy)?
 Introducing...the `for` loop.
 * Day 20 - What Can Range really do?
  	* Bring on the start of list making by learning all the capabilities of range.
+* Day 21 - Throwback to Math Facts
+	 * Create a game to test your friends’ knowledge on their math facts.